 Mr. Grills is the unprecedented winner of both grand prize in Metropolitan Opera National Council Auditions and first prize in the Lotte Lenya Competition in the same year, 2012.
-The tenor holds a Master of Music degree from the Eastman School of Music where his performances included Jenik in The Bartered Bride, the Balladeer and Lee Harvey Oswald in Assassins, and Jamie in The Last Five Years.
-He earned his Bachelor of Music from The Boston Conservatory where he sang Prunier in La Rondine and Prince Charmant in Cendrillon.
+He holds a Master of Music degree from the Eastman School of Music where his performances included Jenik in The Bartered Bride and the Balladeer and Lee Harvey Oswald in Assassins.
+He earned his Bachelor of Music from The Boston Conservatory where he sang Prunier in La rondine.

 “...A genuinely humble Nemorino who was particularly eloquent singing softly: 'Una furtiva lagrima' was all one could want and won a huge ovation, but it was his simple pianissino 'Oh gioia!' that jerked my furtive tear.”

 — Opera News